MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 First, add an automation goal.
 Follow these steps to add an automation goal.

-1. Sign in with your Automation CoE Admin account, and then navigate to the main environment.
+1. Sign in with your Automation CoE Admin account, and then go to the main environment.
 1. Open the **Automation Center** app.

    You will use the automation center app to configure how the Automation Kit operates.